obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Jeff Geerling](https://www.jeffgeerling.com/blog) - Quite the famous nerd these days, and still keeps a very well written blog parallel to his YouTube videos.
 His blog posts generally go into a lot more technical detail too, with code and tutorials included rather than just a "mainstream audience" focussed overview like the videos.

+[Bruce Schneier](https://www.schneier.com) - A renowned cryptography and security expert who has been writing about computer security since the 90s, and has published multiple books on the topic too.

+[The Digital Antiquarian](https://www.filfre.net/) - Jimmy has been writing about retro video games for a long time, and has an awesome collection of articles going into the history, development, and culture of them.
+It's best to use the [sitemap](https://www.filfre.net/sitemap/) to get a list of articles chronologically.
 <a id="interactive-entertainment"></a>
 ## Interactive/Entertainment